simkarwin/mimo_keras/README.md

-# Custome Data-Generator for multiple-input multiple-output model in TF-keras
+#  Custom Data-Generator for the multiple-input multiple-output model in TF-keras
-Develop your own keras Data-Generator in TF-Keras to load and batch every data type with any format from a massive dataset in computers with limited main or GPU memory... mimo-keras is a package that enabled feeding model with any number and any type of inputs and outpuuts.
+Develop your own keras Data-Generator in TF-Keras to load and batch every data type with any format from a massive dataset in computers with limited main or GPU memory... mimo-keras is a package that enables feeding models with any format and any number of inputs and outputs.

-### MIMO-keras — Never use keras imagedatagenerator to load data in batch

-Do you ever use `image_data_generator()` or `load_form_directory()` to load and feed your deep model in keras?
-Of course you do.
-MIMO-keras, makes dataloader very simple even for multiple input/outut model or data with formats that are not suppprted by .
+MIMO-keras — Never use keras imagedatagenerator to load data in batch Do you ever use image_data_generator() or load_form_directory() to load and feed your deep model in keras?
+Of course, you do. mimo-keras makes data loader very simple even for multiple input/output models or data with formats that are not supported by default in keras.

-`mimo-keras` is like `image_data_generator().load_from_directory()`, but better:
+#### mimo-keras is like image_data_generator().load_from_directory(), but better:

+1. supports pandas, images and other formats in a generator without needing to define a new data generator for each input or output.
-  1. It can load data with every format.
+2. It can load data in every format.
-  2. You can write your own data loader function.
+3. You can write your own data loader function.
-  3. You can use your custom preprocessing pipline without limitation.
+4. You can use your custom preprocessing pipeline without limitation.
-  4. supporting pandas, images and other formats at the same time without needign to define new data-generator for each input or output.

 ```python